Xiangqi: Romanised version

 According to World Xiangqi Federation (WXF), in the case of tripled, quadrupled, or quintupled soldiers (pawns), the S for soldier or P for pawn is omitted.
 Instead, the soldiers are numbered starting from the frontmost soldier, and this number replaces the usual piece abbreviation.
 The file number is given immediately after as usual.

-Thus the notation to move the middle of a set of tripled soldiers on the 5th file to the 4th file would be:
+Thus, with three soldiers on the 5th file, the notation to move the middle one of them to the 4th file would be: